-GORILLA TREKKING RULES AND REGULATIONS
+WHAT ARE THE GORILLA TREKKING RULES AND REGULATIONS IN UGANDA

 General health rules

 •Gorilla trekking only allows a maximum of 8 people to track each habituated gorilla family per day.

 • Do not dump any rubbish during gorilla trekking in any of those national parks

-• If you want to cough or sneeze always turn your head away from the gorillas or cover your nose and mouth in the presence of mountain gorillas in order to minimize the spread of diseases.
+• When coughing or sneezing in the presence of mountain gorillas, always turn your head away from the gorillas or cover your nose and mouth to prevent disease transmission.